Turn RunPod's per-second GPU spend into a running cost

 Why is RunPod spend hard to keep ahead of?

-- There’s no invoice to anchor to.
+- There’s no monthly invoice to anchor to.
 A prepaid balance just goes down.
 Without a monthly statement that says “here is what you owe,” the only signals you get are a shrinking number and the work you remember doing, and the two are easy to lose track of between top-ups.

 - Per-second metering hides the rate of burn.
 A pod left running over a weekend, an endpoint that quietly scaled up under load: each is just seconds ticking by.
 The individual charges are tiny.
 It’s the combined rate, across everything running at once, that draws the balance down.